GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 10 yards

 **Effect**: You call all fluids within range to center on a point within range you designate.
 The fluids all move at roughly a pace of 10 yards during each phase.
 A critical success with the spell check allows you to only affect a single type of fluid or to exclude a fluid.
 Fluids which are part of a creature are not affected by this.
-A cretaure composed exclusively of fluids instead finds itself moving towards the designated point at a speed measured in feet equal to the spell's tier each phase.
+A creature composed exclusively of fluids instead finds itself moving towards the designated point at a speed measured in feet equal to the spell's tier each phase.

 This lasts until the end of the next round.